Co-modularity and Detection of Co-communities: Introduction

 \section{Introduction}

 Networks are used to parsimoniously represent relationships between entities of the same type.
-Classical analysis methods use parametric models of network data, such as degree-based and/or community-based models\citep{holland1983stochastic,bickel2009nonparametric,rohe2011spectral,qin2013regularized,wilson2013testing}.
-The last few years have seen a flurry of activity in statistical network analysis, see for example~\citep{cai2014robust,amini2013pseudo,amini2014semidefinite}.
-One of the best-studied tools is the stochastic blockmodel~\citep{bickel2009nonparametric}, and various extensions to it, see~\citep{zhao2012consistency,airoldi2008mixed,gopalan2013efficient}.
-The stochastic blockmodel is an important analysis tool, as it both groups variables of the same type, as well as simplifies the representation of their interactions.
-Various methods of fitting this model have been proposed, where maximizing modularity remains an important practical approach~\citep{girvan2002community,bickel2009nonparametric}.
+Classical analysis methods use parametric models of network data, such as degree-based and/or community-based models \citep{holland1983stochastic,bickel2009nonparametric,rohe2011spectral,qin2013regularized,wilson2013testing,zhang2015estimating}.
+The last few years have seen a flurry of activity in statistical network analysis, see for example \citep{amini2013pseudo,cai2014robust,newman2016equivalence,zhang2020statistical}.
+One of the best-studied tools is the stochastic blockmodel \citep{holland1983stochastic,bickel2009nonparametric}, and various extensions to it, \citep{zhao2012consistency,airoldi2009mixed,gopalan2013efficient}; various methods of fitting this model have been proposed, where maximizing modularity remains an important practical approach \citep{girvan2002community,bickel2009nonparametric}.
+Recent work in clustering network nodes has generalised the applicability of the stochastic blockmodel, by showing that arbitrary exchangeable networks can be represented using a blockmodel \citep{diaconis1977finite,bickel2009nonparametric,olhede2014net}; such a representation is called a `network histogram'.
+The network histogram method \citep{olhede2014net} can be used to estimate the optimal granularity at which communities, or functional subnetwork modules, can be approximated and isolated in social and biological networks; i.e., to estimate the optimal number of clusters or communities of network nodes.
+Alternatively, several Bayesian approaches to estimating the optimal number of communities in a network have also been proposed \citep{riolo2017efficient,peixoto2019bayesian,yen2020community}.
+However, it is well established that when clustering is implemented, estimating the optimal number of clusters is an important and separate problem from the design of the clustering methodology \citep{bickel2009springer}.
+For example, sophisticated solutions to this problem such as the gap statistic \citep{tibshirani2001estimating} propose methodology for estimating the optimal number of clusters, and this is done independently from the choice of clustering methodology.
+In this paper we focus on the problem of clustering methodology for variables of different types, i.e., co-clustering.